 Balancing the desire for greater access to utilities, such as wireless services, with the impacts of locating the physical infrastructure for such utilities; and

-Ensuring sufficient waste and water management is in place to support a growing population.
+Ensuring sufficient municipal solid waste facilities and sewer and water infrastructure is in place to support a growing population.

 II.
 Planning Context for Utilities

-This chapter has been developed in accordance with state Growth Management (GMA) goals, and is coordinated with other chapters of the Comprehensive Plan.
+This chapter has been developed in accordance with state growth management goals and is coordinated with other chapters of the Comprehensive Plan.

-A. County Wide Planning Policies
+A. County-Wide Planning Policies

-The County Wide Planning Policies include provisions to enable coordinated planning for both private and public utilities across jurisdictions in Thurston County.
-These policies focus on encouraging and accommodating development in urban areas in ways that can best support and be supported by utilities, and ensuring development in rural areas can be supported by minimal, non-urban utilities and services.
+The County-wide Planning Policies include provisions to enable coordinated planning for both private and public utilities across jurisdictions in Thurston County.
+These policies encourage and accommodate development in urban areas in ways that can best support and be supported by utilities and ensure development in rural areas can be supported by minimal non-urban utilities and services.

-3.2a Maximize the use of existing infrastructure and assets, and leveraging the value of these in building vital, healthy, and economically viable communities
+3.2a Maximize the use of existing infrastructure and assets, and leveraging the value of these in building vital, healthy, and economically viable communities.

-3.1h Where urban services & utilities are not yet available, require development to be configured so urban growth areas may eventually infill and become urban.
+3.1h Where urban services and utilities are not yet available, require development to be configured so urban growth areas may eventually infill and become urban.